luciopaiva/threejs-points-on-sphere/README.md

 I'm using [Mulberry32](https://stackoverflow.com/a/47593316/778272) for the random number generator instead of Math.random() in order to be able to use a seed and get reproducible results.

-I replaced lil-gui with tweakpane for the GUI.
+I replaced lil-gui with [Tweakpane](https://tweakpane.github.io/) for the GUI.
+I'm also using its [essential plugins](https://github.com/tweakpane/plugin-essentials).

 ```bash
 nvm i